duxfrederic/home-organizer/README.md

 $ pip install gunicorn
 $ gunicorn -b 0.0.0.0:5000 -w 2 app:app
 ```
 This can be easily made to start automatically with e.g. `systemctl`.
 A reverse proxy will be useful if you want the app to be accessible on a certain site on the usual http or https ports.
+(Or you can simply run gunicorn on port 80.)

+## Backup
+You only need to backup `app.db`, `app/static/locations_pictures` and `app/static/items_pictures`.